YiDongOuYang/Transfer-Learning-for-Diffusion-Models/README.md

-# Neurips 2024, Transfer Learning for Diffusion Models
+# [Neurips 2024] Transfer Learning for Diffusion Models

 This repo contains the pytorch code for experiments in the paper [Transfer Learning for Diffusion Models](https://arxiv.org/abs/2405.16876)